Majid's Tales

 Majid's Tales or The Tales of Majid (قصههای مجید) is a collection of short stories by Iranian author Houshang Moradi Kermani.
-Before it became a book, it was a radio program script (1974).
+Many years before it became a book, it was a radio program script (1974).
 In 1985, the script was adapted into a book and published.
 The main character, Majid, is an orphan who lives with his grandmother in the city of Kerman, Iran.
 The book includes 39 chapters detailing the adventures, misadventures, and coming-of-age milestones from the perspective of this Iranian teenager attending the first year of high school.
 Majid works in a bakery during the summer and sometimes after school in order to supplement the money that his grandmother receives from her deceased husband's retirement funds.
 There are some similarities between the fictional character, Majid, and Kermani.
 For example, Majid is an orphan, while in real life, Kermani lost his mother when he was young.
 Additionally, Majid and Kermani do not have any siblings and lived in poverty while growing up.
 It was in this state of solitude and loneliness that Kermani began to write.